kongware/ftor/README.md

 * don't repeat yourself
 * single responsibility principle

-## `Object`s as `Array`s are Dead

-ftor will focus on the iteration protocols that means, `Array.prototype.values` remains as the most relevant `Array` method.
+## Reactive Paragidm

+The reactive programming is great to handle user events. ftor embraces the paradigm by implementing the observable protocol.

+## Iteration Protocols and Generator Functions

+ftor will focus on the iteration protocols and generator functions and thus benefit from data source abstraction, programmatic data sources and lazy evaluation.
+Generic functions to fold, trannsform or filter are capable to work with any "mappable" iterator.

+## Mimicking Aynchronous Iterators

+Iterators that return `Promise`s for `{value, done}` pairs.
+I don't know if this is actually possible though.

 ## `Object`s as Dictionaries are Dead

+ftor favours `Map`s as abstract data type over dictionary-like `Object`s.

 Plain old Javascript `Object`s arrange your program by providing a tree-like data structure and namespaces.
 They contain mainly behavior but also a couple of metadata (e.g. `Array.prototype.length`).
-Due to the lack of alternatives they were abused as data dictionaries until ES2015 introduced abstract data types (`Map`/`Set`). ftor favours abstract data types over dictionary-like `Object`s and supplies a rich toolset for working with them.
+Due to the lack of alternatives they were abused as data dictionaries until ES2015 introduced abstract data types (`Map`/`Set`).

 ## Gettin' Lazy

-In fact, Javascript is lazy evaluated:
+Javascript has a couple of lazy qualities:

 * functions are lazy
-* expressions are lazy (thunks)
+* lazy expressions by thunks
-* iterations are lazy (iterators)
+* lazy iteration by iterators

-We can stop iterations early, avoid intermediate collections, handle infinite data, handle asynchronous chunks of data, etc.
+ftor encourages the programmer to leverage this lazy properties for greater efficiency in certain scenarios.

+## Value vs. Reference Equality

+ftor acknowledges that Javascript doesn't have any value objects yet and performs equality checking of object types by reference.

 ## Genericity vs. Performance